 Serving the information literacy needs of the campus is an area of challenge.
-Because Lane CC lacks a systematized method of exposing students to information literacy instruction, we rarely are able to take a scaffolded approach to build upon basic knowledge already imparted.
-Working in concert with other faculty, we hope to one day develop a more comprehensive campus-wide information literacy instruction.
-One librarian is in fact involved with professional development activity to focus on this goal.
+Because Lane lacks a systematized method of exposing students to information literacy instruction, librarians rarely are able to take a scaffolded approach to build upon basic knowledge already imparted.
+Working in concert with other faculty, the library hopes to one day develop comprehensive campus-wide information literacy instruction.
+To help develop this goal, one librarian is involved with a significant professional development activity that focuses on creating a campus-wide information literacy program: ACRL's Immersion '12 Program Track.

 Lane is creating a new Downtown Campus across from Eugene Public Library.
 Though the public library welcomes Lane students, Lane library staff are concerned about the lack of planned library instruction for credit classes at this campus.
+If staffing were increased, the library would like to establish regular contact hours with a librarian onsite at the Downtown Campus.

-For the last \\\ years Lane's outreach centers at Florence and Cottage Grove have been able to request instruction from a librarian who would drive to the location.
+For the last few years Lane's outreach centers at Florence and Cottage Grove have been able to request instruction from a librarian who would drive to the location.
 Now, to meet the college's sustainability goals, we are developing a more sustainable plan to reach these centers without physical travel.
-Many options are possible: workshops for remote faculty on how to use our information literacy toolkit, an online guide for these faculty, increased development of online tutorials and quizzes, and videoconferencing. [more here]
+Many options are possible: workshops for remote faculty on how to use our information literacy toolkit, an online guide for these faculty, increased development of online tutorials and quizzes, and videoconferencing.